What is Guy-Manuel de Homem-Christo's Net Worth?

 Guy-Manuel de Homem-Christo is a French musician, producer, composer, and DJ who has a net worth of $90 million.
 Guy-Manuel is best known for being half of the legendary French duo Daft Punk.
 Together with Thomas Bangalter, he created some of the most memorable electronic music tracks of recent memory and reached stunning levels of mainstream success.
 Outside of his activities with Daft Punk, Homem-Christo started a record label called Crydamoure along with co-owner Éric Chedeville.

 In early 2021, he and Bangalter announced that they were splitting up after many years together as Daft Punk.
 It was assumed that the pair were going to retire after they ceased their activities together.
 During his time with Daft Punk, Guy-Manuel became famous for dressing as a robot.
-He very rarely showed his face when performing, and throughout his entire career with Daft Punk the music and the art direction seemed to follow a very "robotic" aesthetic and style.
+He very rarely showed his face when performing, and throughout his entire career with Daft Punk, the music and the art direction seemed to follow a very "robotic" aesthetic and style.

 Early Life

-Homem-Christo was born on February 8th of 1974 in Neuilly-sur-Seine, France.
+Homem-Christo was born on February 8th, 1974, in Neuilly-sur-Seine, France.
 Raised just West of Paris, Guy-Manuel grew up in a family with artistic roots.
 His grandfather was the famed Portuguese poet Homem Cristo Filho.
 He is also the great-great-grandson of a famous Portuguese military leader.
 At the age of seven, Homem-Christo first started exploring his musical abilities after receiving a toy guitar and a keyboard as gifts.
 By the age of 14, he had been given an electric guitar.
 Throughout his career, Homem-Christo used an electric guitar to initially write music.

 Career

 Homem-Christo's musical career began in earnest when he met Thomas Bangalter during his time as a secondary school student.
-Both boys were obsessed with music from the 60s and 70s, and they also loved movies like "Easy Rider."
+Both boys were obsessed with music from the '60s and '70s, and they also loved movies like "Easy Rider."
 Both boys were also musically talented, and they often got together with other students to record demos.
 Eventually, Bangalter and Homem-Christo teamed up with a third boy, Laurent Brancowitz.
 Together, they formed an indie-rock trio called Darlin'.

 Homem-Christo played the guitar with this rock group, and they started to gain moderate notoriety.
 However, not all feedback was kind.
 One negative review referred to Darlin' as making "daft punky thrash."
 The name stuck.
 Bangalter and Homem-Christo decided to venture more towards electronic dance music after visiting a nightclub in the early 90s, and Daft Punk was born.